 4. Communicate the policy

 Communication about an ISP is essential to its success.
-Therefore, you must educate employees, contractors, and other stakeholders about your information security policy, its importance, and their individual responsibilities in adhering to it.
+Therefore, you must educate employees, contractors, and other stakeholders about your data protection policies and their importance, especially if your framework includes an employee monitoring policy.

 5. Monitor the policy’s effectiveness